axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

 <h1>Food</h1>
  <p>Some people love to cook.
 Others, like myself, just eat.
 I can appreciate when I like a dish, but that&rsquo;s it.
 If anybody asks, I&rsquo;ll say, <span class="_quotespan">it&rsquo;s good;&rdquo; sometimes I&rsquo;ll even say, &ldquo;it&rsquo;s really good.</span></p>
  <p>Even the people who like to cook, sometimes feel like not cooking.
 It&rsquo;s like harking for a special dish, but you don&rsquo;t want to cook.
-But you still have to eat.</p>
+No matter, you still have to eat.</p>
  <p>So, here&rsquo;s other potential <span class="_paradigm">rBuddyNeighbors</span> scenarios,</p>
   <div class="_center">
    <table class="_background">